eduardomota/imaggio/readme.md

 ### Notes on scripts

 These executable files inside the `scripts` folder are meant to launch or kill imaggio easily, used just for debugging/testing purposes.
-We're made with AutoIt and are decompilable, source inside `app/etc`.
+Were made with AutoIt and are decompilable, source inside `app/etc`.

 ### Latest built binary